GU-CLASP/language-and-perception/meetings.md

 ### Read

+  * \+\+\+ Yuchen Liang, Chaitanya Ryali, Benjamin Hoover, Saket Navlakha, Leopold Grinberg, Mohammed J Zaki, Dmitry Krotov [Can a Fruit Fly Learn Word Embeddings?](https://arxiv.org/pdf/2101.06887.pdf) (Recommended by Adam, would like to read: Robin, Anna, Adam) 2021-06-04

   * \+\+ Vulić, Ivan, Edoardo Maria Ponti, Robert Litschko, Goran Glavaš, and Anna Korhonen.
-(2020) "Probing pretrained language models for lexical semantics." https://www.aclweb.org/anthology/2020.emnlp-main.586.pdf (Recommended by Felix, would like to read: Simon, Nikolai)
+(2020) "Probing pretrained language models for lexical semantics." https://www.aclweb.org/anthology/2020.emnlp-main.586.pdf (Recommended by Felix, would like to read: Simon, Nikolai) 2021-05-21

   * \+ William Merrill, Yoav Goldberg, Roy Schwartz, & Noah A. Smith.
 (2021).
-Provable Limitations of Acquiring Meaning from Ungrounded Form: What will Future Language Models Understand? [paper](https://arxiv.org/pdf/2104.10809.pdf) TACL (Recommended by Nikolai, would like to read: Nikolai)
+Provable Limitations of Acquiring Meaning from Ungrounded Form: What will Future Language Models Understand? [paper](https://arxiv.org/pdf/2104.10809.pdf) TACL (Recommended by Nikolai, would like to read: Nikolai) 2021-05-07

   * \+\+ Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
-On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜. (http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) (Recommended by Anna, would like to read: Anna, Felix)
+On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜. (http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) (Recommended by Anna, would like to read: Anna, Felix) 2021-04-23

   * Abhishek Das, Samyak Datta, Georgia Gkioxari, Stefan Lee, Devi Parikh, & Dhruv Batra (2018).
 Embodied Question Answering.
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR). [paper](https://embodiedqa.org/paper.pdf)
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR). [paper](https://embodiedqa.org/paper.pdf) 2021-04-09

   * \+\+ Herbelot, A., & Vecchi, E. M. (2015).
 Building a shared world: Mapping distributional to model-theoretic semantic spaces.
 In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (pp. 22-32).(https://www.cl.cam.ac.uk/~ah433/emnlp2015.pdf) (recommended by Staffan, would like to read: Robin, Simon)